cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 2. Find an element by its selector.
 3. Assert that the element is visible.
 4. Perform a click action on that element.
+5. Find an element by its selector.
-5. Assert that the element is no longer visible.
+6. Assert that the element is no longer visible.

 These actions will always happen serially (one after the other), never in parallel (at the same time).
 Why?